The Atlantic Cities, January 29, 2013

 Jerry Paffendorf, who spearheads a project to sell square-inch plots of land in the city, is building on the project's healthy Internet buzz to throw a bash Saturday at the Isaac Agree Downtown Synagogue and the adjacent Café D'Mongo's Speakeasy.

 Half of everyone’s inchvestment in season 2 will go to the seven projects, including the Motor City Blight Busters and The Pedestrian Overpass Improvement Project.
-“So our first one that we have…we’re raising 1500 dollars to help do a sculpture called monumental kitty, which is going to be on the overpass by old Tiger Stadium.
-We keep working on the system trying to come up with fun ways to get people participating in the city and bringing in the cool ideas and hopefully bringing in more money and engagement on top of the inches.”
+“We’re raising 1500 dollars to help do a sculpture called monumental kitty, which is going to be on the overpass by old Tiger Stadium.
+We keep working on the system trying to come up with fun ways to get people participating in the city...

 At SF Beta last week, I had the chance to meet the folks behind Loveland, one of the coolest and most unique groups to ever pass through our doors — and that’s saying a lot.